The Very Mysterious Metaphor of Entanglement

 "...
 God, who is rich in mercy, for His great love wherewith He loved us, even when we were dead in sins, hath quickened us together with Christ (by grace ye are saved) and hath raised us up together, and made us sit together in heavenly places in Christ Jesus: that in the ages to come He might shew the exceeding riches of His grace in His kindness toward us through Christ Jesus.
 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: not of works, lest any man should boast."

-The third utter mystery of this passage is that Paul doesn’t tell us we will one day end up seated in heaven with Jesus Christ; he says that we are already seated in the heavenlies today!
-In the ages to come, God will show us (and we will finally see and apprehend) the exceeding riches of His grace.
+The third mystery of this passage is that Paul doesn’t tell us we will one day end up seated in heaven some day; he says we are already seated in the heavenlies today!
 In his famous passage on love, Paul tells us that in this life we "see through a glass darkly."
 We are temporarily blinded to the glories and wonders of heaven by the thick, dull, heavy solidity and sensibility of the "real world."
 A pebble seems more real to us than God because we can pick the pebble up, feel it, examine it.
 But peering through wild, wacky lens of quantum phenomena reveals just how thick and obscuring the "glass darkly" really is: that seemingly solid pebble is mostly vacant space, here and there populated by tiny magical particles.
 The real world is comprised of fairy dust, as are we!

-P.S. -- The final word in the King James Version of the New Testament, before the "amen," is "all."
+The final word in the King James Version of the New Testament, before the "amen," is "all."
 In the last sentence, "amen" can be interpreted as "so be it" and therefore as an emphatic exclamation mark.
 Therefore, the closing passage reads: "The grace of our Lord Jesus Christ be with you all!"
 The Old Testament concludes with the threat of yet another curse.
 The New Testament concludes with grace for all.
-Some people may conclude otherwise, but I find that final "all" extremely hopeful for all humanity.
+Some people may conclude otherwise, but I like that final "all," for all humanity.